doobby/fireup/javascript/business-card/README.md

-This is the answer for assement of [introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Fundamental_CSS_comprehension).
+This repo is my solution for assessment of [introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Fundamental_CSS_comprehension).